Adayar, Snowfall & Tarnawa clash in 100th Arc

 |Coverage: Updates on BBC Radio 5 Live

-Nine top-level Group One winners are among 15 hopefuls in Sunday's 100th running of Europe's richest race, the Prix de l'Arc de Triomphe.
+Eight top-level Group One winners are among 14 hopefuls in Sunday's 100th running of Europe's richest race, the Prix de l'Arc de Triomphe.

 Adayar will bid to become only the third horse to complete the Derby, King George, Arc treble at ParisLongchamp.